 Sexually transmitted infections (STIs), in particular human papilloma virus (HPV), should also be addressed in all adolescents.
-For a more detailed discussion on STIs, see the most recent CDC guidelines19 and the pediatric opportunistic infection treatment guidelines on HPV among HIV-infected adolescents.20 Family planning counseling, including a discussion of the risks of perinatal transmission of HIV and methods to reduce risks, should be provided to all youth.
-Providing gynecologic care for the HIV-infected female adolescent is especially important.
-Contraception, including the interaction of specific ARV drugs on hormonal contraceptives, and the potential for pregnancy also may alter choices of ART.
+In young MSM, screening for STIs may require sampling from several body sites because oropharyngeal, rectal, and urethral infections may be present in this population.29 For a more detailed discussion on STIs, see the most recent CDC guidelines30 and the adult and pediatric opportunistic infection treatment guidelines on HPV among HIV-infected adolescents.^{81,32} Family planning counseling, including a discussion of the risks of perinatal transmission of HIV and methods to reduce risks, should be provided to all youth.
+Providing gynecologic care for HIV-infected female adolescents is especially important.
+Contraception, including the interaction of specific ARV drugs with hormonal contraceptives, and the potential for pregnancy also may alter choices of ART.
 As an example, efavirenz (EFV) should be used with caution in females of childbearing age and should only be prescribed after intensive counseling and education about the potential effects on the fetus, the need for close monitoring-including periodic pregnancy testing-and a commitment on the part of the teen to use effective contraception.
-For a more detailed discussion, see HIV-Infected Women and the Perinatal Guidelines.21
+For a more detailed discussion, see HIV-Infected Women and the Perinatal Guidelines.33